Communication Science: Corporate Communication

 Amsterdam is a fascinating, media-saturated, multicultural environment.
 Studying in a major European center for media research and development provides you with a network of (international) contacts that helps you find work after graduation, both in the Netherlands and elsewhere.
 Many of the programme’s lecturers are researchers at the Amsterdam School of Communication Research (ASCOR) at the UvA's Faculty of Social and Behavioural Sciences.
 Furthermore, ASCoR has over 50 permanent senior researchers and its international English-taught PhD programme has more than 30 PhD students.

 Corporate Communication is a track of the accredited degree programme Communication Science.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Communication Science and the title Master’s of Science (MSc).
 You will graduate from an internationally consistently high ranked university.
-The QS World University Rankings by Subject 2016 lists Communication Science at the University of Amsterdam as the best in continental Europe, ranked 6th worldwide.
+The QS World University Rankings by Subject 2017 lists Communication Science at the University of Amsterdam as the best in Europe, ranked 2nd worldwide.

 - Degree programme